The Churnet Valley Railway is a remnant of the North Staffordshire Railway, built in the 1840s in a distinctive style.

 London Bridge was named after the company that built it to carry ironstone over the railway to the Caldon Canal.
 "Consall Minerals Limited" had its head office in London and was known locally as the "London Company".

 The original Kingsley and Froghall Station was demolished in the 1960s.
 Its replacement was completed in 2004 and includes a victorian tearoom.
 Early in 2010, the C.V.R. moved its administration offices from Cheddleton into the first floor.
 This was previously a holiday flat, which was not profitable.
 In 2007, a shelter was added as part of the restoration of the "up" platform, in anticipation of services to Oakamoor.
 It was used on a few special occasions, until the track was lifted in 2015.

-Approaching Oakamoor from the north, the line used to pass through Oakamoor Tunnel, before crossing Red Road at a level crossing.
+Approaching Oakamoor from the north, the line used to pass through Oakamoor Tunnel, before crossing Mill Road on a level crossing.
 This is another tunnel for which different lengths; 462yds, 497yds and 550yds are quoted.
 The tunnel is currently disused and fenced-off.
 The former crossing-keeper's house has survived and is now a private dwelling.
 The crossing itself has gone but may be restored, if the C.V.R.'s ambition to run its tracks through to Alton is realised.

 Oakamoor Station was another N.S.R.
 Jacobean-style structure.
 Unfortunately, in the 1970s, after years of dereliction, it was set on fire and then demolished.
 The platforms, however, were left and the site of the station building has been gravelled-over and is used as a car park.
 In places, where the gravel is thin, the remains of a tiled floor can be seen.